 California hiring up to 21,000 Navigators.

+Read the manual to familiarize yourself with the work.
 Despite the fact that many states have been cutting positions ever since the start of the Great Recession, the chance for high paying employment is improving thanks to the provision for the hiring of Navigators and translators, since the law provides for translation of any language used by non-native speakers, and this means that an interpreter may need to be on standby for the application process.

 Training and Employment Opportunities